SLKone/SLKone.github.io/email.md

 <h5>Email signature</h5>
 <p>Copy the content in the section below to add an email signature.
-Please remember to edit your phone number and email</p>
+Please remember to edit in your name, title, phone number, and email</p>

 <table id="email" width="340" cellspacing="0" cellpadding="0" border="0">
    <tr style="border:0;padding:0;">